9 Shocking Australian Puppy Mill Statistics & Facts: Updated in 2024

 (Animals Australia)

-As a bare minimum, animals are fed and perhaps given nutrients just for the purpose of maximizing breeding activities.
-These inhumane conditions often lead to physical deformities in offspring which can lead to genetic issues.
+At a bare minimum, animals are fed and perhaps given nutrients just to maximize breeding activities.
+These inhumane conditions often lead to physical deformities in the offspring, which can lead to genetic issues.

 Why Is the Puppy Mill Industry So Bad in Australia?

 The puppy mill industry is a global issue, but it is especially prominent in Australia.
 There are several reasons for this.
-One is that Australia has a very high rate of pet ownership, breeding is a significant part of the agricultural industry, and some areas are far from urban centers, making it difficult to enforce regulations.
+One is that Australia has a very high rate of pet ownership.
+Also, some breeding facilities are far from urban centers, making it difficult to enforce regulations.

-Another is that the Australian pet industry is worth more than $2 billion annually, and more than half of households own pets.
-Additionally, Australia is a large country with a high rate of rural living, making it economically viable for puppy mills and other dog breeding operations to exist in many areas.
+Another is that the Australian pet industry is worth more than $2 billion annually, and more than half of the country’s households own pets.
+Additionally, Australia is a large country with a high rate of rural living, making it economically viable for puppy mills and other dog breeding operations in many areas.

 Are Puppy Mills a Growing Problem in the Country?